Alabama man put to death for 1991 killing of woman

 The court had halted an earlier execution date for Smith in February when he was already in a holding cell near the death chamber and the U.S. Supreme Court agreed with his appeal that he could not be put to death without his pastor present.

-Smith appeared to jerk twice upward off the gurney as the first drugs hit his system.
-“That’s the midazolam,” one of his attorneys said in reference to the sedative used at the start of executions.
-His breathing was initially labored, but then slowed.
+Smith appeared to quickly jerk twice upward on the gurney as the first drugs hit his system.
+“That’s the midazolam,” one of his attorneys said in reference to the sedative, used at the start of executions, that has been the subject of litigation.
+His breathing was initially labored, but then slowed and stopped.

+Members of Johnson’s family watched the execution in a separate room from Smith’s attorneys and the media.

 Dunn said the execution went “according to our protocol.”